-What else makes women’s financial situations different?
+What makes women’s financial situations different?

 “If a salary increase is off the table, ask for something else that will improve your work life.”